 Watersports are by their very nature unpredictable and therefore inherently involves an element of risk.
 By going to sea and / or taking part in a Club organised event, each participant agrees and acknowledges that:

-Any notice required to be served on a Member pursuant to the Club Rules or Bye-laws shall be served by first class post (or email, if the Member has provided an email address) and shall be deemed to have been validly served by the Club:
+Any notice required to be served on a Member pursuant to the Club Rules or Byelaws shall be served by first class post (or email, if the Member has provided an email address) and shall be deemed to have been validly served by the Club:

 (c) to a registered charity.

-28.0 In these Rules, the singular shall include the plural, and vice versa, and reference to one gender includes a preference to any gender.
+19.1 In these Rules, the singular shall include the plural, and vice versa, and reference to one gender includes a reference to any gender.